gurokeretcha/Dog-Breed-Identifier/README.md

 # DogBreedIdentifier
-This is a project that identifies a dog breed by picture.
+This is a project that identifies a dog breed by picture. following outline